FanDuel Sports Network Florida: Bankruptcy

 On March 14, 2023, Diamond Sports, the parent company of Bally Sports, filed for Chapter 11 bankruptcy, 30 days after they failed to make a $140M interest payment.
 Diamond’s first-lien lenders will not be affected as part of the restructuring support agreement, but other creditors will convert their debt into equity.
 Diamond also plans to separate from Sinclair and become an entirely new entity.

 On July 2, 2024, Bally Sports Florida and the Florida Panthers of the National Hockey League mutually agreed to terminate their broadcasting contract early.
 That same day, the Panthers announced a new broadcast deal with the E. W. Scripps Company's Scripps Sports, which would put games over-the-air on Scripps-owned WSFL-TV in Miami and WHDT in West Palm Beach.

-On October 16, 2024, it was revealed in a court filing that Diamond had reached a new sponsorship agreement with FanDuel Group, under which it intends to rebrand Bally Sports as the FanDuel Sports Network; on October 18, 2024, Diamond officially announced the rebranding, which will take effect October 21.
-Under the agreement, FanDuel will have the option to take a minority equity stake of up to 5% once Diamond Sports exits bankruptcy.
-The branding will be downplayed within programming related to high school sports.
+On October 16, 2024, it was revealed in a court filing that Diamond had reached a new sponsorship agreement with FanDuel Group, under which it intended to rebrand Bally Sports as the FanDuel Sports Network; on October 18, 2024, Diamond officially announced the rebranding, which took effect October 21.
+Under the agreement, FanDuel has the option to take a minority equity stake of up to 5% once Diamond Sports exits bankruptcy.
+The branding is downplayed during programming related to high school sports.